sodium410/crto/youtubevideos.md

 https listeners are same with cert, can use own certs recommended

+**DNS listeners** -- A record requests and 0.0.0.0 in response and task data in response if any pending
+modep command to use dns for c2 check and http for data trasfer
+making team server authoritative name server for the domains and subdomains you control and when nslookup on victim it should reach teamserver
+should have valid ns and a records configured for this to work
+team server ip is no where input on listener, just the fqdn which have A records configured on our dns ns Which points to team server
+works but time taking

+**SMB beacons** --- works on named pipes in local net, window then encapsulates that comms in smb
+smb listener not a real network listener — it is a payload configuration option.  with unique pipename
+initial access say http beacon, can have additional smb beacons that report back to http and each smb beacon can in turn control other smb beacons

+smb beacon--->smb beacon--->httpbeacon
+**TCP beacon** --- very similar to smb but binding to tcp port
+For both tcp and smb beacons the payloads downlaoded from egress listener which is http/dns

+**External C2 listeners** - to make use of 3rd party tools to communicate with cobaltstrike
+just a relay

 **Redirectors**  acts as intermediate proxies between beacon and team servers
 use nginx,apache,cdn,iptables or socat to forward traffic to team server
 socat tcp4-listen:80,fork tcp4:team.server:80